BabylonJS/Documentation/content/How_To/material/Material_plugins.md

 This is incredibly useful and powerful, since materials can be changed at runtime and have effects that were previously only possible with complex multi-pass renderings or postprocessing.

 Let's start with an example: suppose you want an object to be rendered in black and white.
-All you want it to change the end of its shader, converting the final fragment color to grayscale.
+All you want is to change the end of its shader, converting the final fragment color to grayscale.
 To do that you create a material plugin modifying that part of the shader code.

 ```js
 /**